rangell/usbs/README.md

-# Spectral Bundle Method with Sketching
+# Unified Spectral Bundling with Sketching

 Code for the paper: